 - Roasted Vegetables, Big Flavor! - If you're not quite sure you're a cauliflower fan, make sure you've tried it roasted!
 Roasting brings out flavors in cauliflower and carrots that you didn't know were in there!
 The deeper the golden brown, the more delicious caramelized flavor!

 - Weeknights to Holidays - Roasted Carrots and Cauliflower makes a beautiful holiday side dish, while keeping them separate on the platter gives your guests two options.
 They are prepped and roasted together in the oven, doubling your efforts in the kitchen!
+For a quick side dish, try my Roasted Potatoes with Broccoli and this Roasted Frozen Green Beans too!

 - It Goes with Anything! - Serve roasted cauliflower and carrots with the turkey, ham, steaks or any weeknight main course.
 We love to add this Butternut Squash Casserole and this Blue Cheese Apple Walnut Salad for the holidays!